Khaedra/Nutrition-Log-App/README.md

 # Job Application Organizer

-## For Struggling Individuals (like myself)

-This application is designed to aid students and aspiring professionals efficiently manage their numerous job applications.
-In today's job market, finding even the most mundane positions demands patience and persistence on harrowing platforms like linkedIn and Indeed.
-Feeling overwhelmed in the face of multiple deadlines and interview dates is almost a guarantee.
-With this app, you will be able to track the jobs you've applied for, deadlines, interviews, requirements, and more.
-You will have the option to assign your applications with a tag to signify importance or urgency.
-As well, interview and resume tips will also be available.

-This is especially of interest to me since second year co-op opportunities are approaching.
-While I don't have much experience on my resume, applying to as many jobs as possible is a good start.
-Keeping track of everything with a spreadsheet is both time consuming and unpleasant visually.
-Therefore, this app will be used to help myself and others in a similar position.
+# Daily Nutrition Tracker
+## For Gourmands, Epicures, and Computer Science Students

+This application is designed to help keep track of what foods and macronutrients a user consumes everyday.
+Users will be able to set targets or keep a journal log to record meals and review progress.
+Options to set calorie or water goals are available, and recommended values of nutrients based on age and weight are also available.

+This is especially of interest to **students** since studies often don't allow sufficient time to prepare healthy meals and are easily forgettable in the face of deadlines and exams.
+Spending 5 minutes a day logging food may drastically help a student fix or change their eating habits and overall wellbeing.

 ## User Stories

-1. As a user, I want to be able to add a job application to my list of job of applications and specify dates, requirements and additional notes.
+1. As a user, I want to be able to add a meal which includes calories, fat, sodium, protein etc. to my daily log.
-2. As a user, I want to be able to view all my job applications.
+2. As a user, I want to be able to see an overview of the meals I ate today, this week, or all time.
-3. As a user, I want to be able to change the dates or titles of my job applications.
+3. As a user, I want to be able to set a goal and be notified when I reach my goal.
-4. As a user, I want to be able to delete or mark a job application as complete.
+4. As a user, I want to be able to edit or delete meals if I make a mistake.
-5. As a user, I want to be able to see the number of incomplete and number of completed job applications on my job application list.
+5. As a user, I want to be able to view a summary of total macronutrients consumed every day.